softmuneeb/MERN-AWS-projects/ReadMe.md

 WHATSAPP ME +923348438939
 CAN NOT UNDERSTAND CODE?

+// Show invite link to new user or not?
+// or if he invites some he does not get the reward?

 Road blocks:
 * many /start at a time cause problem
 * transactions get balance get